junminn/Data-Visualisation---Social-Media-Usage/README.md

 Data Visualisation Project
-- make use of datasets found on google to create a dashboard using Tableau and perform data cleaning.
+- Make use of datasets found on google to create a dashboard using Tableau and perform data cleaning.
+- To make an interactive dashboard presenting facts and statistics on Social Media Usage.